declanjcasey/class_activities/activity1/README.md

 2. In the VNC Viewer, inside the white terminal screen, type the following command:

-cd /usr/share/src
+`cd /usr/share/src`

 3. Compile and execute the `Print.java` program (`javac Print.java`, `java Print`) to make sure the program is working.

-4. Open Java Byte Editor using the following commands
+4. Open Java Byte Editor by first navigating to the `/tools/jbe/bin` directory.

-`cd /tools/jbe/bin`

 To get to "tools/jbe/bin" directory, you may need to go to the home directory by running `cd` and then go one directory up by using the `cd ..` command.

+Then, run the following program:

 `java ee.ioc.cs.jbe.browser.BrowserApplication`